Urinary Tract Infections (UTIs)

 Clinical Features And Natural HistoryTop

 The clinical picture is very diverse: from asymptomatic bacteriuria to severe sepsis (urosepsis).
-Manifestations include urination-related symptoms (dysuria, urinary frequency), involuntary urination (in cystitis, usually in elderly women, it may be of an exertional or effort-independent nature), pain in the suprapubic region (in cystitis) or lumbar spine, leakage from the urethra (a typical symptom of urethritis).
+Manifestations include urination-related symptoms (dysuria, urinary frequency), involuntary urination (in cystitis, usually in older women, it may be of an exertional or effort-independent nature), pain in the suprapubic region (in cystitis) or lumbar spine, leakage from the urethra (a typical symptom of urethritis).
 General symptoms such as fever, chills, headache, nausea, and vomiting are usually indicative of an upper UTI (pyelonephritis).
 On the basis of natural history and necessary diagnostic and therapeutic procedures, the following types of UTI are distinguished:

 1) Acute cystitis in women.